Office of Research and Innovation Staff

 James Phillips, PhD

-Senior Director, Sponsored Research
+Senior Director of Sponsored Research and Compliance

 308-C Administration Bldg.